gravitational/teleport/rfd/9999-webauthn-support.md

-[wasn't followed by github.com/duo-labs/webauthn](https://github.com/duo-labs/webauthn/blob/9f1b88ef44cc0e4f5ddf511ed12a3aa468f972d7/protocol/assertion.go#L117), but in the short-term may be circumvented by creating a secondary [WebAuthn object](https://pkg.go.dev/github.com/duo-labs/webauthn/webauthn#WebAuthn) with RFID = AppID, used exclusively to validate legacy requests (identified by the presence of the "incorrect" rpIdHash).
+[wasn't followed by github.com/duo-labs/webauthn](https://github.com/duo-labs/webauthn/blob/9f1b88ef44cc0e4f5ddf511ed12a3aa468f972d7/protocol/assertion.go#L117), but in the short-term may be circumvented by creating a secondary [WebAuthn object](https://pkg.go.dev/github.com/duo-labs/webauthn/webauthn#WebAuthn) with RPID = AppID, used exclusively to validate legacy requests (identified by the presence of the "incorrect" rpIdHash).

 ### UX and configuration